haydenlester/haydenlester/README.md

 I'm a young father of a young daughter, and an out-of-the-box thinker.
 I like to use what I've learned to generate new inferences and hypothesize about how I can make existing systems better, more modular, more performant, and more accessible.
 I enjoy having the know-how to break the "general rule" and do better than it.
 I enjoy innovating, ideating, and tinkering with new code-fueled ideas.

-I very strongly enjoy learning about new frameworks, technologies, concepts, and the like.
-"Mixing things up" so to speak.
+I enjoy learning about new frameworks, technologies, concepts, and the like.
+"Mixing things up", so to speak.
 I'm not one to hide my incompetence in a new subject.
-I find that often occurs at the expense of furthering my learning and growth, so it would contradict my primary goal.
+I find that often occurs at the expense of furthering my learning and growth, and as such would contradict my primary goal.